fastruby/blogcop/README.md

 ## Run the server

-1. Run `ruby template_server.rb` on the command line.
+1. Run `ruby server.rb` on the command line.
 1. View the default Sinatra app at `localhost:3000`.